 Tips: Be extremely cautious when swimming in the natural pools and stay away from the edge of the waterfall because the water currents are pretty strong.
 You will encounter many monkeys during the hike and they are wild and aggressive.
 Just slowly walk past them and don’t feed them.
 There are public toilets at the lower and upper part of the waterfall.
 Don’t forget to bring your swimming suits.
 There are a few shops near the car park and you can buy watters and snacks before starting your hike.

 Opening hours: Daily from 8.30 am to 7.30 pm

 5. Catch the sunset at Hidden Langkawi

 The name says it all!
 This restaurant is situated in Tengah Beach, hidden far away from its popular neighboring Cenang Beach.
-It offers a cozy atmosphere and serves Western food, alcoholic and non-alcohol beverages, including pasta, pizzas, tacos, margaritas, beers, wines, coffee, and fresh juices.
+It offers a cozy atmosphere and serves Western food, and alcoholic and non-alcohol beverages, including pasta, pizzas, tacos, margaritas, beers, wines, coffee, and fresh juices.
 The beach down the restaurant is a great place to make an evening well spent to marvel the stunning sunset across the horizon and take a dip into the shimmering turquoise water.

 Opening hours: Hidden Langkawi is open daily from 12 pm to 10 pm and Tengah Beach is open 24/7.